Yeldall Manor: How to Apply

 - confirmation of funding

-Ideally, applicants come to Yeldall Manor for their interview so that they have the opportunity to see the programme first-hand and to talk with current residents.
+Ideally, applicants come to Yeldall Manor for a pre-arranged interview so that they have the opportunity to see the programme first-hand and to talk with current residents.
 During the interview process, prospective residents are assessed for their suitability for the Manor Programme, their level of motivation, and the level of risk they pose to themselves and others to ensure that Yeldall Manor is a safe place for both residents and staff.
 We also ask all applicants to confirm that they are comfortable being a part of a Christian programme and that they are willing to submit to our discipline system.

 When assessing suitability, we will consider the following: